yajrendrag/ha-scrobbler/full-readme.md

           }}'
 ```

-* If using nodered, here's a nodered flow you can use:
+* If using Node-RED, here's a flow you can use:

 ![nodered-media-player-capture.png](fdf27dd6980444c5b70b2c65d9a4c4e3.png)